Slow Wi-Fi: What Causes It and How Can You Fix It

 Buy a new WiFi Router

-Consider buying a Wi-Fi repeater or mesh system
+Expand coverage with a Wi-Fi extender or mesh system

 Besides replacing your existing router with a newer model, you can also fix slow Wi-Fi speeds by adding a Wi-Fi repeater or mesh system to your network.
-A repeater is great for extending your signal further in one direction, while a mesh system can cover multiple additional zones with a strong, seamless signal.
+A Wi-Fi repeater can extend coverage in one direction, while a mesh system offers seamless connectivity across multiple zones.
+Mesh systems are ideal for large homes or offices with multiple dead zones.

 Set Up Mesh WiFi